arcus-azure/arcus.messaging/docs/preview/features/message-pumps/customization.md

 ### Bring your own deserialization

 You can also choose to extend the built-in message deserialization with additional deserializer to meet your needs.
-This allows for more reuse, asynchronous, and is available without altering your message pump.
+This allows you to easily deserialize into different message formats or reuse existing (de)serialization capabilities that you already have without altering your message pump.

 You start by implemeting an `IMessageBodyHandler`.
 The following example shows how an expected type can be transformed to something else.
 The result type (in this case `OrderBatch`) will be then be used to check if there is an `IMessageHandler` registered with that message type.